-The Combined Company's office space lease agreement contains scheduled escalation in lease payments during the term of the lease.
-In accordance with GAAP, the Combined Company records rent expense on a straight-line basis and a deferred lease liability for the difference between the straight-line amount and the actual amounts of the lease payments.
+The Company's office space lease agreements contain scheduled escalation in lease payments during the term of the lease.
+In accordance with GAAP, the Company records rent expense on a straight-line basis and a deferred lease liability for the difference between the straight-line amount and the actual amounts of the lease payments.